 College of Nursing faculty may contact the College of Nursing librarian liaison, Maggie Ansell to conduct a literature search.
 In the e-mail, provide:

 - Date needed

-The Nursing Library Guide has been updated with new and improved content, providing students, staff, and faculty at UF convenient online access to nursing books, journals, and other resources provided free by the UF Health Science Center Libraries.
+The Nursing Library Guide has been updated with new and improved content, providing students, staff, and faculty at UF convenient online access to nursing books, journals and other resources free through UF Health Science Center Libraries.